$215 Million Settlement Filed in USC Tyndall Sexual Misconduct Class Action

 Tier 1: Every class member will receive an initial, minimum $2,500 payment in addition to being eligible for Tier 2 or Tier 3 payments.
 Those who can be identified through USC's existing health center records will be automatically mailed a Tier 1 payment check for $2,500 once the settlement is effective.
 Those class members who could not be identified through USC's records must submit a simple signed Statement of Class Membership Form to receive their $2,500 payment.

-Tier 2: Class members have the option to submit a Claim Form describing her experience with Tyndall, the impact to her, and the harm she suffered.
+Tier 2: Each class member has the option to submit a Claim Form describing her experience with Tyndall, the impact to her, and the harm she suffered.
 Payments are between $7,500 and $20,000, subject to review by the Special Master and pro rata adjustments.

-Tier 3: Class members can also choose to provide information about her experience and its impact in the form of an interview by the Special Master's team, in addition to the written Claim Form.
+Tier 3: Each class member can also choose to provide information about her experience and its impact in the form of an interview by the Special Master's team, in addition to the written Claim Form.
 Payments are between $7,500 and $250,000, subject to review by the Special Master and pro rata adjustments.

 Claimants' personally identifying information will be kept confidential and will not be shared with defendants.